kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 To define public properties for your plugin that can be changed using embed code Flashvars or via Player Studio UIVars, you will need to define a `defaultConfig` JSON object in your plugin code.

-For each property you should specify a default value.
+For each property you should specify a default value:

 ```javascript
 mw.kalturaPluginWrapper(function(){